Ask Dr. Wilbur

 The Doctor Responds:

-Ultimately, AvSport obtained the materials necessary to comply with the max gross weight increase Service Bulletin, and has installed them.
-Thus, our particular SportStar has now become a legal 1320 pound LSA.
+Ultimately, AvSport obtained the materials necessary to comply with the max gross weight increase Service Bulletin, and installed them on our first SportStar.
+By the time we bought our second one, it came from the factory with VGs installed, and a 1320 pound max gross weight.
+Thus, our particular SportStars are now both legal 1320 pound LSAs.

 I'm not exactly clear on what flap setting to use when.
 Last lesson, we had already done ten landings, mostly with one stage of flaps, but one or two with other configurations.
 I asked my flight instructor what he wanted in the next one, and he just said, "for the next few landings, do whatever you want."
 So, what do I want?